NREL/EnergyPlus/design/FY2023/NFP-90-1-Metrics-23-1.md

 be referenced from the corresponding EnergyPlus components.

 ## Example Files and Transition Changes
-Transition rules will be required to accomodate the new fields added to the VariableSpeed DX coils.
+Transition rules will be required to accommodate the new fields added to the VariableSpeed DX coils.
 Example files that include the VariableSpeed DX coils will need to be updated.

-More detail to be added in design.
+-   For IEER: There are 225 example files that feature one or more of various DX coils listed above.
+Testing will be done for some or all of these.
+We will begin with one example for each of: SingleSpeed, TwoSpeed, MultiSpeed, VariableSpeed, and CurveFit:Speed.
+For example:
+    -   HeatPumpAuto.idf                       – Single speed cooling & heating
+    -   5ZoneAutoDXVAV.idf					                – Two speed cooling
+    -   MultiSpeedHeatPump.idf				             – Mulitspeed cooling & heating
+    -   PackagedTerminalHeatPumpVSAS.idf	      – Variable speed cooling & heating
+    -   UnitarySystem_SingleSpeedDX.idf		      – Single speed CurveFit
+    -   UnitarySystem_MultiSpeedDX			          – Mulitspeed cooling CurveFit

+-   For SEER2/HSPF2: There are 11 example files that feature one or both of the variable speed DX coils.
+Testing will be done with some of all of these.
+We will start files which include variable speed DX coils for both heating and cooling.
+For example:
+    -   PackagedTerminalAirConditionerVSAS.idf	– Variable speed cooling & heating
+    -   PackagedTerminalHeatPumpVSAS.idf		     – Variable speed cooling & heating

 ## Acknowledgments
 TBD